-A bowman at the top of a ladder can only shoot into the palisade hex facing him.
+A bowman at the top of a ladder can only shoot into the stockade hex facing him.
 His target will still benefit from heavy cover.

-Characters on a ladder do not benefit from any cover and are considered to be in disadvantageous terrain (-) in case of combat.
+Characters on a ladder do not benefit from any cover and are considered to be in disadvantageous terrain (-) in the event of combat.